qdevelopergithub/LAMP/managedApplication/DeployMoodleManagedApp.md

         }
     }

-The Moodle template provides sensible defaults for almost every parameter, the one exception to this is the SSH Public Key, used to provide secure access to the VMs.
+The Lamp template provides sensible defaults for almost every parameter, the one exception to this is the SSH Public Key, used to provide secure access to the VMs.
 For this example we will use the defaults for all parameters, but we still need to create a parameters